-An employer can sponsor its employee’s Green card.
-It is a multi step process, involving certain document work confined by few rules and regulations.
+An employer can sponsor its employee’s green card.
+It is a multistep process, involving certain documents, confined by a few rules and regulations.

-There are few categories for granting permanent residence to the foreign nationals, based on employment skills.
+There are few categories for granting permanent residence to foreign nationals based on employment skills.

 Most of the technical workers fall under first 3 categories.

-- EB2: This includes employee with extra ability in the field of science, arts or business, and advanced degree professionals (PG. degree holder).
+- EB2: This includes employees with extra ability in the field of science, arts or business, and advanced degree professionals (postgraduate degree holder).

-- EB3: This includes professionals with Bachelor/ Graduate degree, and other skilled workers.
+- EB3: This includes professionals with a Bachelor/Graduate degree, and other skilled workers.

 Learn more about each of the employment based green card categories: